hipstas/audio-labeler/README.md

 Point your browser to `localhost:8000` and begin labeling.
 Audio Labeler is currently configured to label 1-second clips chosen at random from a provided audio collection.
 (At the moment I'm  not weighting my selection based on each file's duration.)

-The 1-second clip we're labeling will play each time the page loads, and is shaded in the waveform display.
+The 1-second clip we're labeling will autoplay each time the page loads, and is shaded in the waveform display.
 The following 4 seconds are provided for context if needed.

 Enter your label by hand and click `Apply Label`, or choose from the included options.
 For convenience, a label in the text box will persist from one page to the next.
 The `Apply Label` button is highlighted on page load, so you can quickly apply the contents of the text box by pressing return.